Workforce & Finance Glossary for Employers

 Time to Hire

-The period between a successful candidate applying for a job and a formal acceptance.
+The period between a candidate applying for a job and their accepting the job offer.